 Sport, Media and Entertainment Law

-Jamie regularly uses his expertise in other areas in a sports, media and entertainment law context, most notably in relation to his employment law and commercial law experience.
+Jamie regularly uses his expertise in other areas in a sports, media and entertainment law context, most notably in relation to his employment, discrimination and commercial law experience.

 Jamie’s recent experience includes: